strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/understanding-populate.md

 Without the populate parameter, a `GET` request to `/api/articles` only returns the default attributes and does not return any media fields, relations, components or dynamic zones.

-The following example is the full response for all 4 `articles` content-types found in the FoodAdvisor database.
+The following example is the full response for all 4 entries from the `articles` content-types.

 Notice how the response only includes the `title`, `slug`, `createdAt`, `updatedAt`, `publishedAt`, and `locale` fields, and the field content of the article as handled by the CKEditor plugin (`ckeditor_content`, truncated for brevity):